Meet with your doctor or allergy specialist, they are best placed to know your child’s specific requirements and draw up an allergy management plan to assist the school in recognising your child’s symptoms of an allergic reaction and response to it.

 # Meet with the school principal and discuss how they manage allergies in the school.
 Draw up a school allergy management plan using information provided by your healthcare professional.
 Include your child’s photo in the allergy management plan and have it displayed clearly in the staff room so that all school staff can recognise your child should an incident occur outside of the classroom.
 Provide your child’s details, emergency contact information for your doctor, child’s parents and a backup contact in case you can’t be reached.
 If your child travels to school by bus or carpools ensure the driver or other parents are aware of your child’s allergies and include travel to school in your allergy management plan.
 Allergy Bracelets are a great way of passing on information in an emergency

 # If your child is prescribed medication such as antihistamines and an adrenaline auto-injector, discuss where it is stored, who has access to it and who can administer it?
-Allergy Lifestyle is a Pre Hospital Emergency Care Council recognised Institute offering certified training to individuals and groups who wish to avail of CFR and epinephrine (adrenaline) training.
-For more information see our Allergy training page.
+Request Allergy training for staff.
+Emergency medicine kits should be out of reach of small children but easily accessible and not locked in a press or office.

 # Discuss who provides lunch, where do the children eat and are they supervised?
 If for example, your child has a nut allergy will they make the classroom or school a nut free zone or have a separate allergy-free table.
-Consider Nut free Zone posters or General Allergy Awareness Posters to remind others.
 Is there a routine of hand washing and wiping down tables after eating?

-# Be aware of potential allergy triggers in soaps, face paints, art and craft materials or bird/animal feed.
+# Be aware of potential allergy triggers in soaps, face paints, art and craft materials such as egg cartons or bird/animal feed.

 # Ensure there is a system in place so that any temporary staff are made aware of your child’s allergies.
 Placing a laminated emergency care plan on or in the class desk can be a great way of ensuring the information is passed on